The Last Jedi

 Meanwhile, Benecio del Toro is great as a scoundrel and a mercenary who is actually a scoundrel and a mercenary, but one who is missing the heart of gold.

-In the end, there’s a big silly plan of action that culminates in one of the greatest and most pure Star Wars moments ever…
+Finally, in the end, there’s a big silly plan of action that culminates in one of the greatest and most pure Star Wars moments ever…

-"A Jedi uses the Force for knowledge and defense, never for attack,” is one of the things that Yoda tells an impetus, hot-headed, little shithead Luke Skywalker in The Empire Strikes Back, and there is no greater demonstration of the truth of this then the moment when Luke faces the gathered might of The First Order, and defeats them, all without hurting anyone.
+This is one of the main things Yoda tells an impetus, hot-headed, little shithead Luke Skywalker in The Empire Strikes Back.
+There is no greater demonstration of the truth of this, then the moment when Luke faces the gathered might of The First Order, and handily defeats them, and all without hurting anyone.
 It’s an incredible climax.
 Absolutely perfect.
 Legendary, both within the Star Wars universe, and in our own.
+This moment shows how Rian Johnson clearly understands Star Wars.

 Plus, this moment is then capped off with the best farewell the Star Wars franchise could’ve asked for, as Luke and Leia bid a final goodbye.